Barne Barton, Plymouth

 Clarion residents

 Kelly and Mark are part of the residents’ steering group involved with the regeneration of the Barne Barton estate in Plymouth.
-This will transform Barne Barton from a 1960s estate to a modern mixed-tenure community, with high-quality, modern homes.
+The regeneration will transform Barne Barton from a 1960s estate to a modern mixed-tenure community, with high-quality, modern homes.

-They got involved in the project after worrying about the impact it would have on their family.
+They got involved in the project after worrying about the impact it may have on their family.

 “We got to know and trust the local staff and understand they would share with us everything they could.
 The steering group is something we enjoy.
 Clarion made us believe we’re an important part of the process and our opinion does count.